 All joy and goodness comes from them

-And we were put on this earth to serve them
+And we were put on this earth to cherish and protect them

 Be temperate in language: